angr/angr-doc/README.md

 ## Intermediate Representation

-angr uses an intermediate representation (specificaly, VEX) to enable it to run analyses on binaries of different architectures.
+angr uses an intermediate representation (specifically, VEX) to enable it to run analyses on binaries of different architectures.
-This IR is described [here](./ir.md)
+This IR is described [here](./ir.md).

 ## Solver Engine